srid/srid/free/Your own best friend.md

 > [!quote] [Vineeto's SC with Gary](http://www.actualfreedom.com.au/actualism/vineeto/list-af/gary-g.htm)
-> VINEETO: Just to clarify – when I said that ‘I genuinely enjoy the company of anybody with whom I interact’ I did not mean to indicate that my day is filled with **social interactions** [(*editor's note: see also [[Instinctual Treadmill]]*)]{.text-gray-500}.
+> VINEETO: Just to clarify – when I said that ‘I genuinely enjoy the company of anybody with whom I interact’ I did not mean to indicate that my day is filled with **social interactions**.
 I have far less interactions than I used to have in my days of needing to belong to social groups.
 I take pleasure in being at home where I ==**enjoy my own company**== as well as Peter’s.
 >
 > The terms ‘[[Loner|loner]]’ or ‘hermit’ usually carry an implication of social values that I no longer subscribe to – values that apply ‘in the marketplace where there is a premium on acquired social ‘skills’’, as you say.
 I may be a ‘hermit’ in other people’s eyes because I don’t frequent the pub or go to social gatherings but I am not ‘hermit’ who retreats from the world despising the company of others.
 >